p-burgess/TCP-and-parallel/pthreads/workcrew/README.md

-workcrew(Daniel Robbins-Gentoo) program reconfigured to use pthread_mutex, fifo queues and select().
+workcrew(Daniel Robbins-Gentoo) program reconfigured to use multiple fifo queues and select().

 A thread catches the potato, passes to another thread that peels it, it passes to another thread that puts it in the corect bucket; with logging and signal handling.